masone19/Omnifood/README.md

 # Omnifood
-Practice website for learning HTML5&amp;CSS3
+Practice website for learning HTML5 &amp; CSS3.
+Coded along as part of the Udemy course "Build Responsive Real World Websites with HTML5 and CSS3."